rlooq/pelican_blog/content/articles/20211228_pelican_on_netlify.md

 Beautiful, great news, Mr. Ruffles.
 But then what?
 What are you going to write about?
 What is it that you have to say?

 Not sure how to answer that, Mr. Voice-in-my-head, not yet at least.
 I'll have to figure it out over the next few posts.
-The world out there (on- and offline) is very much unpolished, and it doesn't make a whole lot of sense if you ask me, so what's the harmin a little more of that?
+The world out there (on- and offline) is very much unpolished, and it doesn't make a whole lot of sense if you ask me, so what's the harm in a little more of that?